ericsonga/APCSAReview/_sources/Unit5-Writing-Classes/topic-5-2-writing-constructors.rst

    <a href="https://runestone.academy/ns/books/published/csawesome/Unit5-Writing-Classes/topic-5-1-parts-of-class.html#groupwork-design-a-class-for-your-community" target="_blank">Lesson 5.1 Community Challenge</a>

 In the last lesson, you came up with a class of your own choice relevant to you or your community.
-In this lesson, you will add constructors to this class.
+In this lesson, you will add a constructor to this class.

 1. Consult your completed worksheet or your code in |community5.1| for the class name and its 3 instance variables that you created.
 Copy them into the active code exercise below.

-2. Add 2 constructors: a constructor with no parameters that initializes the instance variables to default values and a constructor with 3 parameters to set all of the instance variables to the given parameters.
+2. Add a constructor with 3 parameters to set all of the instance variables to the given parameters.

 3. Write a print() method that uses System.out.println to print out all the instance variables.

-4. Write a main method that constructs at least 2 objects of your class using the 2 different constructors and then calls their print() methods.
+4. Write a main method that constructs at least 2 objects of your class using the constructor and then calls their print() methods.

 .. activecode:: community-challenge-5-2
   :language: java
   :autograde: unittest

   Copy your class with its 3 instance variables from |community5.1|.
-Add 2 constructors: a constructor with no parameters that initializes the instance variables to default values and a constructor with 3 parameters to set all of the instance variables to the given parameters.
+Add a constructor with 3 parameters to set all of the instance variables to the given parameters.
 Write a print() method that uses System.out.println to print out all the instance variables.
-Write a main method that constructs at least 2 objects of your class using the 2 different constructors and then calls their print() methods.
+Write a main method that constructs at least 2 objects of your class using the constructors and then calls their print() methods.
   ~~~~
   public class          // Add your class name here!
   {
       // 1. copy in your instance variables for class from the last lesson

       // 2.
-Add a constructor with no parameters that initializes the instance variables to default values
-      // and a constructor with 3 parameters to set all of the instance variables to the given parameters.
+Add a constructor with 3 parameters to set all of the instance variables to the given parameters.

       // 3.
 Write a print() method that uses System.out.println to print out all the instance variables.

       // 4.
 Write a main method that constructs at least 2 objects of your class
-      // using the 2 different constructors and then calls their print() methods.
+      // using the constructor and then calls their print() methods.
       public static void main(String[] args)
       {
-         // Construct 2 objects of your class to test the 2 constructors
+         // Construct 2 objects of your class to test the constructors

          // call the objects print() methods